 - A deductible not to exceed $500 per accident or illness.

-Insurance provided to CMU faculty and staff through both BCBS and MESSA meets the minimum requirements for the exchange visitor program.
+Insurance provided to CMU faculty and staff through both BCBS and MESSA does not meet the minimum requirements for the exchange visitor program.
+These requirements are set by the Department of State, not CMU.
+If you chose to use this coverage, you will be required to also purchase supplemental coverage for Medical Evacuation and Repatriation.
 Alternatively, CMU's Student Health Services offers an insurance plan that meets the minimum requirements and is available for purchase by scholars.
 Please check with the OIA prior to the scholar's arrival for health insurance policy options if the scholar will need to purchase coverage.

 Please note that exchange visitors and their accompanying spouse/dependents may be subject to the requirements of the Affordable Care Act [22 CFR 62.14(a)].

 Arrival and Housing Arrangements

 The academic department or college inviting an exchange visitor is responsible for making arrangements for the scholar's arrival to campus and any necessary housing reservations.
 If the scholar will require on-campus housing, please contact the University Apartments Office in the Office of Residence Life at 989-774-3284 or